Yanet Garcia Shows Off Long Legs In Poolside Selfie

 Many of her followers seemed too overcome with emotion for words.
 Instead, they used emoji in order to convey how they felt about the image.
 The most popular were the fire, heart, and heart-eyes.
 The sunglasses and clapping emoji were also hugely popular and were often used in long rows.

-As previously reported by The Inquisitr, Yanet also flaunted her curves in a nude-colored bodysuit in a recent Instagram post.
-Her fans were instantly captivated by the beguiling picture.
+As previously reported by The Inquisitr, Yanet also flaunted her curves in a flesh-colored bodysuit in a recent Instagram post, and her fans were instantly captivated by that beguiling picture.